Criminal Trespass in Alabama

 Entering or remaining on another party's property can lead to criminal charges in Alabama for trespassing.
-Depending on the type of property that this crime was committed in, this may be a violation or a misdemeanor.
+Depending on the type of property in which this crime was committed, this may be a violation or misdemeanor.

-Regardless of whether a criminal trespass offense is classified as a misdemeanor or a fine, a conviction can possibly result in fines and a jail sentence.
-People may face these charges as the result of honest misunderstandings, basic confusion, or possibly even false accusations.
+Regardless of whether a criminal trespass offense is classified as a misdemeanor or a fine, a conviction can result in fines and a jail sentence.
+People may face these charges due to honest misunderstandings, fundamental confusion, or false accusations.

 Huntsville Criminal Trespass Lawyer

 There are three degrees of Criminal Trespass under the Code of Alabama:

 Criminal Trespass in the First Degree, Code of Alabama § 13A-7-2 — Alleged offender knowingly enters or remains unlawfully in a dwelling, a term that Code of Alabama § 13A-7-1(3) defines as a building which is used or generally used by a person for sleeping, living or lodging therein.
 This is a Class A misdemeanor punishable by up to one year in jail and a fine of up to $6,000.

 Criminal Trespass in the Second Degree, Code of Alabama § 13A-7-3 — Alleged offender knowingly enters or remains unlawfully in a building or upon real property fenced or enclosed in a manner designed to exclude intruders.
 This is a Class C misdemeanor punishable by up to three months in jail and a fine of up to $500.